History of the National Hockey League on United States television: 1988–89 (SportsChannel America)

 Taking over for ESPN, SportsChannel's contract paid $51 million ($17 million per year) over three years, more than double what ESPN had paid ($24 million) for the previous three years.
 SportsChannel America managed to get a fourth NHL season for just $5 million.

 Unfortunately, SportsChannel America was only available in a few major markets, and reached only a 1/3 of the households that ESPN did at the time.
 SportsChannel America was seen in fewer than 10 million households.
 In comparison, by the 1991–92 season, ESPN was available in 60.5 million homes whereas SportsChannel America was available in only 25 million.
-Since SportsChannel Philadelphia did not air until January 1990, PRISM (owned by Rainbow Media, the owners of SportsChannel, at the time) picked up the 1989 Stanley Cup Finals.
+Since SportsChannel Philadelphia did not air until January 1990, PRISM (owned by Rainbow Media, the owners of SportsChannel, at the time) picked up the 1989 Stanley Cup Final.

 SportsChannel America would televise about 80–100 games a season (whereas ESPN aired about 33 in the 1987–88 season).
 Whereas the previous deal with ESPN called for only one nationally televised game a week, SportsChannel America televised hockey two nights a week in NHL cities and three nights a week elsewhere.

 In 1989, SportsChannel America provided the first ever American coverage of the NHL Draft.

 In September 1989, SportsChannel America covered the Washington Capitals training camp in Sweden and pre-season tour of the Soviet Union.
 The Capitals were joined by the Stanley Cup champion Calgary Flames, who held training camp in Prague, Czechoslovakia and then ventured to the Soviet Union.
 Each team played four games against Soviet National League clubs.
 Games were played in Moscow, Leningrad, Kiev and Riga.
 The NHL clubs finished with a combined 6–2 record against the top Soviet teams, including the Red Army club and Dynamo Moscow.
 Five of the eight contests were televised by SportsChannel America.

 SportsChannel America was the exclusive broadcaster of the 1989 All-Star Game.

 Many regular-season games were actually simulcasts of games produced for local telecast by regional cable sports networks that carried the broadcasts.